-This is a committee of the City Council of Revelstoke.
-It is comprised of community social sector professionals, business representatives, community members and City councilors.
-We’ve been busy!
-Click here for a complete list of Social Development Committee activities and projects (2008 – 2013).
-Click here for the Revelstoke Development News.
-Or check out our “Infographic” to see how it all connects!
+This is an advisory committee of the City Council of Revelstoke.
+It is comprised of community social sector professionals, business representatives, community members and a City Council rep. Check out our “Infographic” to see how it all connects!
 Check out the Revelstoke Community Tree of Social Resilience & Sustainability (hint: it’s an asset map!)

 Revy Vibes video showcases what makes Revelstoke a ‘vibrant community’.

-The Revelstoke Youth Advisory Committee is a Committee of City Council and oversee the work plan of Megan Shandro, Revelstoke’s Youth Liaison.
+The Revelstoke Youth Advisory Committee is a Committee of City Council and oversee the work plan of Revelstoke’s Youth Liaison.
 Interested in supporting youth?
-Contact Megan at firstname.lastname@example.org. or check out www.stokeyouthnetwork.ca
+Contact firstname.lastname@example.org. or check out the Stoke Youth Network on Facebook.

 Click here for The Revelstoke Youth Action Plan Update (February 2014).

 The Revelstoke Youth Drug Survey covers a wide range of topics from personal substance use to how much RSS students know or have experienced about harms related to drugs and alcohol.
 Click here to read the final report.
 2009 results.
 2013 results.
 2017 results.
 Check out the comparative Youth Drug Survey Infographics: Alcohol.
 Tobacco.
 Marijuana.
 Risk.
 New this year – Vaping.

 In May 2012, the BC Ministry of Health released a video highlighting elements of an age-friendly community based on actions taken in six communities: Lumby, Revelstoke, Saanich, Sechelt, Abbotsford, Richmond, Vancouver and the North Shore.
 Click here to watch the video.